Vice Media's brash CEO resigns, A+E Networks chief steps up

 "I get to work with one of my best friends and media heroes," Smith added, before closing with a characteristically brash pronouncement: "We are a modern day Bonnie and Clyde and we are going to take all your money."

-The staff shakeup comes as Vice faces scrutiny over its workplace culture.
+The management shake-up follows months of scrutiny over Vice's workplace culture.
 A New York Times investigation published in December found four settlements involving allegations of sexual harassment or defamation against Vice employees.

 In the report, more than two dozen women claimed they had endured or seen sexual misconduct at Vice — including unwanted kisses, groping and inappropriate comments.